Cory Brayton, DVM, DACVP, DACLAM

 At the Hospital for Special Surgery (1992-1998), she was attending veterinarian and Director of the Facility for Comparative Studies.
 At Baylor College of Medicine (1998-2004), she headed the Comparative Pathology Laboratory, and was responsible for health surveillance and diagnostic pathology for a diverse research population including more than 150,000 mice.
 She also served as attending veterinarian, and associate director of the Center for Comparative Medicine.
 In 2004, she moved to Johns Hopkins to develop the Phenotyping Core.

-Dr. Brayton’s primary teaching interest is to improve and promote understanding of model organism biology and pathology, especially as it is relevant to translational research.
-She has developed, directed, co-directed, and lectured in symposia, conferences, courses and workshops relevant to phenotyping, pathology, genetics of mice and other laboratory animals, in the US and abroad.
-She has authored and coauthored books, chapters and invited reviews on mouse biology and pathology.
+Dr. Brayton’s primary teaching interest is to improve and promote understanding of model organism biology and pathology, especially as it is relevant to preclinical translational biomedical research.